-Acanthamoeba Keratitis, or AK, is a rare but serious disease involving the eye – the cornea, the clear window at the front of the eyes – that can result in partial vision loss or complete blindness.
+Acanthamoeba Keratitis, or AK, is a rare but serious rare disease involving the eye – the cornea, the clear window at the front of the eyes – that can result in partial vision loss or complete blindness.

 Those who wear contact lenses have a higher risk of exposure to the bacteria.
 Improper lens hygiene, such as using tap water to wet the lenses or not cleaning or disposing the cases, can increase the probability of infection.